Engin-Boot/pong-stage/README.md

 need to change the same module - even though they are working on different features.

-## Extended Development Objective
+## For Extended Development

-When a client asks for a new feature, it is desirable to add a new module, without having to change existing modules.
+When a client asks for a new feature, we add a new module, without having to change existing modules.

 Is your solution able to do that?